How to Rip Blu-ray with HandBrake on Windows & Mac [2026 Tutorial]

 💡MakeMKV files are huge (20–40GB per movie).
 Make sure your drive has enough space!

-Step 2: Ripping the Blu-Ray Disc with MakeMKV
+Step 2: Ripping the Disc with MakeMKV

 Choose an output folder for the ripped file and check that you have enough free space (one movie can take 30 GB or more).
 Then click the green "Make MKV" button to start.
 MakeMKV will convert the selected title to an MKV file, which typically takes about 20–30 minutes, depending on your drive and disc.